 To start with, the wireless access point should be connected to a Layer 2 switch.
 Once connected to the network switch using an Ethernet cable, the access point will be powered up from the PoE.
-In the case of multiple VLANs, the access point should be connected on a trunk point.
+In the case of multiple VLANs, the access point should be connected to a trunk point.

 Importantly, the cisco wireless network installer must keenly look at the behavior of the LED light on the access point during the power-up procedure.
 The colors of the LED lights have distinct meanings.
 For instance, if the LED light is not on, then it means that the access point is not being powered.
-If the LED light is ON but then it keeps on blinking incessantly for more than 10 minutes, then access point has a problem mobility express image.
+If the LED light is ON but then it keeps on blinking incessantly for more than 10 minutes, then the access point has a problem mobility express image.

 On the other hand, when the LED light turns to a steady green color, then the access point has successfully joined the mobility express controller.

 The web-based setup